 Being charged with an offense associated with abusing a vulnerable adult could bring about numerous negative consequences.
 If convicted, you may not only face the burden of being publicly embarrassed, but you may also be sentenced to jail.
 A jail sentence can ruin your life and affect your personal and professional life.
-If you have been charged, contact one of our seasoned attorneys at Leifert & Leifert.
-A Florida vulnerable adult abuse lawyer could help you build a strong defense.
+If you have been charged, contact one of our seasoned domestic violence Attorneys at Leifert & Leifert.
+A Florida vulnerable adult abuse Lawyer could help you build a strong defense.

 Who Qualifies as a Vulnerable Adult in Florida?

-A vulnerable adult is a person over the age of 18, who, by whatever circumstances, cannot seem to take care of themselves.
+A vulnerable adult is a person over the age of 18, who, by whatever circumstances, cannot seem to take care of themselves, which is a factor an Attorney in Florida could help determine.
 The person could be mentally challenged or have psychological problems.
 Someone who is hospitalized and unconscious, or non-ambulatory would also be considered a vulnerable adult.
 Lastly, seniors may also be considered a vulnerable adult.
 People in these states are highly susceptible to any form of abuse.

 Penalties Associated with Vulnerable Adult Abuse

-The penalties that someone charged with abusing a vulnerable adult may face would depend upon what the act of abuse was.
+The penalties that someone in Florida charged with abusing a vulnerable adult may face would depend upon what the act of abuse was; a Lawyer can explain various penalties in an initial consultation.
 If the act of abuse was a simple slap across the face because the person is disoriented, that would be one thing.

 The penalties associated with abusing a vulnerable would depend upon the act of the abuse itself.
 The more serious the abuse is, the more severe the punishment would be for the offense.
 For example, if the abuse occurred while the vulnerable person was in a coma, they could take that into account and punish the offense more severely.
 If a person were to steal from a vulnerable adult, the Court would also consider that when determining a sentence.